Jake Steinfeld

-Jake Steinfeld (born February 21, 1958) is an American actor, fitness personality, entrepreneur, and producer.
-He develops businesses through the "Body by Jake" brand.
+Jake Steinfeld (born February 21, 1958) is an American actor, fitness personality, and entrepreneur, known for his Body by Jake brand.
+He is the uncle of singer Hailee Steinfeld.

 Early life

-Born in the Sea Gate neighborhood of Brooklyn, Steinfeld was raised in Baldwin, New York.
-He attended the State University of New York College at Cortland before dropping out and moving to Los Angeles.
+Born in the Sea Gate neighborhood of Brooklyn in western Coney Island, Steinfeld grew up in Baldwin, New York which is near Queens on Long Island.
+He attended the State University of New York at Cortland, dropped out, and moved to Los Angeles.

 Career

 Steinfeld develops brands and businesses as chairman and CEO of Body by Jake.
-Previously, Steinfeld created FitTV, a 24-hour fitness lifestyle network, which he later sold to News Corp.
-Following the sale of FitTV, Steinfeld launched ExerciseTV, a fitness on-demand television network, with partners Comcast, New Balance, and Time Warner.
+Before that, Steinfeld created FitTV, a 24-hour fitness lifestyle network, which he later sold to News Corp.

-Steinfeld co-founded Major League Lacrosse (MLL), the first professional outdoor lacrosse league, in 2001.
-MLL has six franchises in North America; the championship trophy is named the Steinfeld Cup.

-Steinfeld is also the founder of the World Series of Youth Lacrosse which provides (U13) youth players a lacrosse experience like that of a professional.
-This event features teams from the U.S., Europe, Canada, Israel, Iroquois Nation and others competing to play in the championship game aired live on ESPN2 on the Fourth of July.
+After the sale of FitTV, Steinfeld launched ExerciseTV, a fitness on-demand television network, with partners Comcast, New Balance, and Time Warner.
+He co-founded Major League Lacrosse (MLL), the first professional outdoor lacrosse league in 2001.
+MLL had six franchises in North America; the championship trophy was named the Steinfeld Cup.
+In 2020, the MLL merged with the Premier Lacrosse League.
+He is the founder of the World Series of Youth Lacrosse which provides (U13) youth players a lacrosse experience like that of a professional.
+The event features teams from the U.S., Europe, Canada, Israel, Iroquois Nation, and others competing to play in the championship game aired live on ESPN2 on the Fourth of July.
 Teaming with Universal Music Enterprises (UMe), a division of Universal Music Group, Steinfeld formed a music label called Body by Jake Music.

 Steinfeld became chairman of the California Governor's Council on Physical Fitness and Sports under Governor Arnold Schwarzenegger in 2006 and served until 2011 under Governor Jerry Brown.
 He was named chairman of the National Foundation for Governors' Fitness Councils in 2012.
 Through the cooperation of public and private partnerships, the NFGFC rewards "Don't Quit" fitness centers to elementary and middle schools who show innovative ways to promote fitness and nutrition in their schools and communities across the United States.

 Steinfeld was an official Olympic torch bearer for the 2012 Summer Olympics.
-He served as honorary mayor of Pacific Palisades from 2013 to 2016.
+He served as the honorary mayor of Pacific Palisades from 2013 to 2016.